Installation

 Next you need to specify the environmental variables PETSC_OPT and PETSC_DEB:

 Note that this may need to be adapted, depending on the machine you use.
-You may also want to specify this in your .bashrc files.
+You may also want to specify this in your .bashrc or .zshrc files depending on platform.

 Next you can install an optimized version of LaMEM by going to the /src directory in the LaMEM directory, and typing: